Altinn/altinn-studio-docs/content/events/publish-events/developer-guides/publish-app-events/_index.en.md

 The alternative subject should be an identifier that is commonly known to your subscribers.
 This property is supported as a query/filter parameter when subscribing or querying events.
-We recommend to include an alternative subject if the subject property is an internal id that is unknown to the event subscribers
+We recommend to include an alternative subject if the subject property is an internal ID that is unknown to the event subscribers

 For Altinn-related events alternative subject follows the format `/person/16069412345` and `/org/987564321`.